 5. Share Your Struggles with a Trusted Friend

 It is so important for Christians to open up about our struggles.
 Lies are like vampires.
 If you keep them hidden deep inside you, they flourish.
-Take them out and expose them to the light, however, and they usually shrivel up and die fairly quickly.
-And that’s what we want.
+Take them out and expose them to the light, and on the contrary, they usually shrivel up and die fairly quickly.
+As we take every thought captive, that’s exactly what we want to happen.

 So find a trusted friend and spill your guts: What lies have you been believing?
 Do you know why?
 What do you think you should do about it?

 This will accomplish three things:

 - You’ll start to realize how ridiculous you sound when you say these things out loud.